 Sloan Distinguished Professor of Finance

-General Expertise: Fannie Mae and Freddie Mac; federal budget; federal credit programs; government financial institutions; pensions; Social Security; student loans; valuation
+General Expertise: Fannie Mae; federal budget; federal credit programs; Fiscal policies; Freddie Mac; Governmental financial institutions; Retirement finance; Social Security; student loans

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.